-1: PLOS Biol.
-2008 Dec 9;6(12):e302.
-(Epub ahead of print) SP PLOS BIOLOGY Epigenomic Consequences of Immortalized Plant Cell Suspension Culture.
-Related Articles Tenurdzic M. Vaughn MW, Jiang H. Lee TJ.
-Slotkin RK, Sosinski B, Thompson WE, Doerge RW, Martienssen RA.
-Epigenomic mapping in Arabidopsis using tiling microarrays.
+1: PLOS Bod, 2008 Dec 9;6(12):e302.
+[Epub ahead of print] Open access to full first en PLOS BIOLOGY in PubMed Central Epigenomic Consequences of Immortalized Plant Cell Suspension Culture.
+Related Articles Tanurdzic M. Vaughn MW, Jiang H. Lee TJ, Slotkin RK, Sosinski D. Thompson WF, Doerge RW, Martienssen RA.
+Kindow Epigenomic mapping in Arabidopsis using tiling microarrays.
 [Chromosome Res.
-200 Plant cells grown in culture schibt genetic and eigenetic instability.
-Using a combination of chromatin immunopregotation and DNA methylation profiling on telling microarrays, we have maged the location and abundance of hate culture instance and DNA modifications in a continuously profile-bring, dedifferentiated cell suspension culture of Adabopse, We have found that culture instances from the stability of the Control of DNA methylation and heterochromatic silencing by histore H2B deubiquitination.
-(Neture, 200) Chromatin and siRNA pathways cooperate to maintain DNA methylation of small transposable elements in Arabidopsis.
-(TEs) in culture.
-High throughput sequencing of small interfering RNA (siRNA) revealed that TEs activated in culture have increased levels of 21-nucleotide (nt) siRNA, sometimes at the expense of the 24-nt siRNA class.
-In contrast, TEs that remain silent, which match the Kenter Revising the selfish DNA hypothesis: new evidence on accumulation of transposable elements in heterochromatin.
-[Trends Genet, 1999] predominant 24-nt siRNA class, do not change significantly in their siRNA profiles.
+2005] Plant cells grown in culture exhibit genetic and epigenetic instability.
+Using a combination of chromatin immunoprecipitation and DNA methylation profiling on tiling microarrays, we have mapped the location and abundance of histone and DNA modifications in a continuously Control of DNA methylation and heterochromatic silencing by histone H2B deubiquitination.
+[Neture, 2007] proliferating, dedifferentiated cell suspension culture of Arabidopsis.
+We have found that euchromatin becomes hypermethylated in culture and that a small percentage of the hypermethylated genes become associated with heterochromatic marks.
+In contrast, the betrochromatic undergo dramatic and use precise DNA busemethylation with heterochromatic marks.
+In contrast, the Chromatin and siRNA pathways cooperate to maintain DNA methylation of small transposable elements in Arabidopsis.
+[Cenome Biol.
+2005] (TEs) in culture, High throughput sequencing of small interfering RNA (siRNA) revealed that TEs activated in culture have increased levels of 21-nucleotide (nt) siRNA, sometimes at the expense of the 24-nt siRNA class, In contrast, TEs that remain silent, which match the Kentre Revising the selfish DNA hypothesis: new evidence on accumulation of transposable elements in heterochromatin.
+(Transfs Genet, 1999) predominant 24-nt siRNA class, do not change significantly in their siRNA profiles.
 These results implicate RNA interference and chromatin modification in epigenetic restructuring of the genome following the activation of TEs in immortalized cell culture.
-Arabidopsis epigenetics: when RNA meets chromatin.
+Kington Arabidopsis epigenetics: when RNA meets chromatin.
 [Curr Opin Plant Biol.
-2005 PMID: 19071958 [PubMed - as suppled by publisher] + See Reviews. + See A
+2005] PMID: 10071958 [PubMed - as supplied by publisher] + See Reviews + See Al